-

 The transponder is a piece of equipment that you use every time you fly.

-I can’t say the same for other equipment in the airplane (I’m looking at you, Vertical Speed Indicator).
+We can’t say the same for other equipment in the airplane (we’re looking at you, Vertical Speed Indicator).
 Yet, your instructor likely spent far more time explaining how the Vertical Speed Indicator (VSI) works.

-Turn off your transponder, and see how far you can fly without getting into trouble.
+But on the other hand, if you turn off your transponder, see how far you can fly without getting into trouble.
 The FAA doesn’t even require a VSI in the airplane!

 In this article, we’ll demystify the world of transponder modes.